10 Things They Don't Tell You About Having A Baby

-Labor and Delivery is different for each individual, however everyone will experience the ring of fire.
+Labor and Delivery is different for each individual, however everyone will experience some form of the ring of fire.
 The ring of fire refers to the baby’s head crowning.
 The reason it is coined the ring of fire, is because most people feel a burning or pulling sensation.

 As someone who did not take an epidural and knowing nothing of the ring of fire I was pleasantly surprised to find that I felt no pain.
 I could feel the head crowning, however I lucked out on the burning sensation.
 In my opinion contractions are a thousand times worse than actual labor, once the pushing started I was pain free.

 With my second, she was sunny side up and the ring of fire was by far the worst part of the entire labor.
 I made it to over 7 centimeters, without much pain and walked into the hospital being extremely dialated.
 Once my daughter started coming however, the realities of pregnancy and deliver all came back to me.

 8.)
 You Will Probably Poop

 This might sound mortifying to most of us, however doctors and nurses are not phased.
 Doctors do not care and will not tell you that you have passed a bowel movement.
 The chances of you even knowing you have are also slim.
 With all the commotion going on surrounding the delivery you will not even care about it in the long run.
 The doctors have it cleaned up so fast, it is as if it never even happened.